Barbecue Joints in and Around Austin

 Kerlin’s, Austin: The brisket is very flavorful at this east side trailer, but not tender enough to be rated as exceptional.
 The ribs on the other hand are tremendously tender and flavorful and are right on target.
 This is one of the places where the pork products are a little more satisfying than the brisket so be sure to sample the ribs and pork shoulder during your visit.
 For an added treat go ahead and get a beef rib because they do them up right at this trailer, and the blue cheese coleslaw is an interesting variation on a standard dish you might want to consider ordering.
 They serve BBQ only on Friday-Sunday and they also allow you to phone in orders.
 Another good reason to come here is their kolaches.
 The brisket kolache is little more than a chopped beef sandwich without sauce, but the sausage/cheese/jalapeno kolache is certainly a step above the ones you are used to ordering up in West because of the superior meat they use here, and because of the much appreciated bread to sausage ratio in these kolaches.
 The barbacoa kolaches also are really flavorful.
 However, you should call or click before heading this way to see what kind of kolaches they are serving. http://www.kerlinbbq.com/

 Valentina’s, Austin: The brisket at this trailer is very tender and has a rich, smokey flavor.
 At times it is rendered to perfection, but that is not always the case.
-The pork ribs are really flavorful as well, but they are seldom on the menu (try Wednesdays and maybe on the weekend).
-As an added attraction, the homemade tortillas are a really nice substitute for white bread when it comes time to dip something into the BBQ sauce they make here.
-They offer barbecue tacos, but the best bet is to buy meat by the pound.
-The smoked corn is awful good as well if you are looking for a nontraditional side.
+The pork ribs are really flavorful as well and you should definitely try these during your next visit.
+As an added attraction, the homemade tortillas are a really nice substitute for white bread when it comes time to dip something into the BBQ sauce they make here, or you can order barbecue tacos if you like.
+Unlike many places, they offer some pulled chicken that is very tasty and the smoked corn is awful good as well if you are looking for a nontraditional side.
 This place serves up some really good barbecue and you should absolutely come by to see where it falls on your list of favorites. http://www.valentinastexmexbbq.com/

 Hays County, San Marcos: The decor in this place is a joke, but they do serve up some flavorful and tender pork ribs that have a delicious bark.
 The brisket is above average, but it is neither tender nor flavorful enough when compared to the places in the exceptional category.
 Your best bet would be to order more pork ribs than brisket and you should not be disappointed with your meal. http://www.hayscobbq.com/